GooTechnologies/learn/manual/scripting/anatomy/index.md

     // Will be called when the script component is removed from the entity, or when you press *Stop* in Create.
 };

+var arsUpdated = function (args, ctx) {
+    // Will be called when the parameters of the script is updated during play mode (live edit).
+};

-// Script parameter definitions, will show in the script panel var parameters = [];
+// Script parameter definitions, will show in the script panel var parameters = [];{% endhighlight %}
-{% endhighlight %}

-The script lets you define three functions and some parameters.
+The script lets you define a few functions that will be called when the scene is playing, and some [parameters](#parameter-format).

 ## The ctx object